okids/sparkify/README.md

 - httpagentparser
 - Seaborn

+Please note you need to install Spark before running the scripts.
+On this project I used spark from Udacity workspace for small dataset and applied the code on full dataset using [Amazon EMR](https://towardsdatascience.com/getting-started-with-pyspark-on-amazon-emr-c85154b6b921).

 ## Project Motivation <a name="projectmotivation"></a>
 This project will help Sparkify streaming service to retain customer who will be churn in the future.